TrekGEO > Bromeliads > Vriesea hieroglyphica

 1st Plant

-- Apr.
-2021 Dropping on the ground, the seed pods opened and seeds were scattered.
+• Apr 2021 Capsules dropped on the ground and seeds were scattered.

-- July 2020 An offset began to grow at the beginning of the blooming period.
+• Jul 2020 An offset began to grow at the beginning of the flowering period.